-The 'Immigration MAPPA SPOC' inbox (a central CC inbox) is notified by Detention and Escorting Services each day with a combined list of CC detainees refusing food and/or fluid, updated to include new cases and updating circumstances for existing cases.
+- 87. The "CC ADs" inbox (a central CC inbox) is notified by the DET team each day with a combined list of CC detained individuals refusing food and/or fluid, updated to include new cases and updating circumstances for existing cases.
 This list is copied to the caseworker dealing with the case, where identifiable.
-The CC Secretariat issue this log to the Assistant Directors (ADs)/grade 7 for Criminal Casework operational commands who will also copy it to the caseworker.
+The CC Assistant Directors (ADs)/grade 7 for Criminal Casework operational commands will copy it to the caseworker and relevant team leader. - 88.
 Where a CC case is transferred to Asylum Casework Directorate to consider an asylum claim, CC retain responsibility for managing the person's detention and, as such, will continue to be responsible for managing the food and fluid refusal aspects of the case in line with this instruction.